Holistic Therapy

 Holistic therapy can be helpful for a broad range mental health concerns, including:

 You don’t need to have a mental health condition or symptoms to seek support from a holistic therapist.
-You might benefit from holistic therapy if you are simply interested in learning more about yourself and how to integrate the different aspects of your well-being.
+You might benefit from holistic therapy if you are simply interested in learning more about yourself and how to integrate the different aspects of your well-being, including the mind-body connection.

 Effectiveness of holistic therapy

-Because holistic therapy is such a broad category, it’s difficult to make concrete statements about its overall effectiveness.
+Because holistic therapy is a broad category encompassing many different therapy approaches, it’s difficult to make concrete statements about its overall effectiveness.
 However, some research has indicated that a number of different techniques used in holistic therapy can be helpful for certain mental health conditions.

-For example, one study suggested that holistic treatments including Reiki and relaxation techniques helped breast cancer patients manage physical pain and decrease negative emotional reactions to treatment.
+For example, this study suggests that holistic therapies like Reiki and relaxation techniques helped breast cancer patients manage physical pain and decrease negative emotional reactions to treatment.

-Generally speaking, holistic therapies tend to be controversial in the scientific community.
-In cases where mental health symptoms are more severe, is often recommended that holistic therapy be used only in conjunction with more conventional treatments.
+Generally speaking, holistic therapies tend to be controversial in some scientific communities.
+In cases where mental health symptoms are more severe, it may be recommended that holistic therapy be used only in conjunction with more conventional treatments.

 How holistic therapy works

-Holistic therapies are thought to work through a wide range of mechanisms.
-Often, holistic therapy focuses on integrating understanding of psychological and physiological processes.
+Holistic therapy is thought to work through a wide range of mechanisms.
+Often, holistic therapy focuses on integrating the client’s understanding of psychological and physiological processes and to encourage the client to take care both their mind and their body.

-Sometime, holistic therapies are also based on the idea of energy work, which focuses on correcting imbalances and blockages in the body’s natural flow of energy.
+Sometimes, holistic therapists offer clients treatments based on the idea of energy work, which focuses on correcting imbalances and blockages in the body’s natural flow of energy.
 Reiki and acupuncture are examples of energy work in holistic therapy.

 Frequency of holistic therapy sessions

-Frequency of sessions can vary widely in holistic therapy.
+The ideal frequency of sessions varies widely when it comes to holistic therapy.
 Some kinds of treatment may occur weekly, while others happen more or less often.
-Many forms of holistic therapy, such as massage therapy and breathwork, are available as single sessions that you attend on an as-needed basis.
+Many forms of holistic therapy, such as massage therapy and breathwork, are available as single sessions on an as-needed basis.

 Length of holistic therapy treatment

 Because holistic therapy is so varied and can be used even when no symptoms are present, many people continue to practice some version of holistic therapy for many years or even a lifetime.
 As with other wellness practices such as exercising and eating a balanced diet, there is no point at which holistic therapy ceases to be useful.
-The important thing is that you continue to feel that you’re benefiting from it.
+When thinking of the length of holistic therapy treatment, the important thing is that you continue to feel that you’re benefiting from your sessions.

 Structure of holistic therapy sessions

-In long-term formats, this first phase can also be a time to check your progress since the last session and discuss how your therapy may have affected your life outside of sessions.
+The beginning of your holistic therapy session can also be a time to check your progress since your last session and discuss how therapy may have affected your life outside of sessions.

-Then, the therapist will lead you through a series exercises or activities, which can vary widely.
+Then, your therapist will lead you through a series of exercises or activities that focus on both your mind and body.

 Some holistic therapy sessions focus more on psychological exercises (such as meditation or discussion), while others focus more on physical exercises (such as massage or yoga).
-Many include elements of both.
+Many sessions include elements of both to focus on your whole self.

 What happens in a typical holistic therapy session

-Again, holistic therapy sessions can vary widely; there is no typical session in this kind of therapy.
-However, there are a several common activities that you might encounter in holistic therapy, depending on the exact variety you pursue:
+Holistic therapy sessions can vary widely and there is no typical session for this type of therapy.
+However, there are a several common activities that you might encounter in holistic therapy, depending on your therapy goals and your therapist’s approach:

-2. Meditation and other mindfulness practices.
+• Meditation and other mindfulness practices.
 Holistic therapy can include a variety of meditation techniques and other mindfulness practices.
-These might include visualization, journaling, and mindful eating.
+These might include visualization exercises, journaling, or mindful eating.

-3. Breathwork.
+• Breathwork.
 Breathwork is a common component of holistic therapy.
-It may be the main focus of the therapy or else a supplemental activity.
+It may be the main focus of the therapy or else a supplemental activity that grounds clients in their breath

-5. Massage and other bodywork.
-Your holistic therapist might use massage or other hands-on bodywork as part of your treatment.
+• Massage and other bodywork.
+Your holistic therapist might use massage or other hands-on bodywork as part of your treatment, or teach you how to self-massage to support your well-being.

 What to look for in a holistic therapist

-Regardless of which kind of holistic therapy you choose, make sure you work with someone who has extensive training using their techniques to treat the kinds of challenges you want to address.
+Regardless of which kind of holistic therapy you choose, make sure you work with a holistic therapist who has extensive training using their techniques to treat the kinds of challenges you want to address.

 Practitioners of various holistic therapies will often have certifications and licenses to practice specific treatments, such as Reiki, yoga, or massage.

 Holistic therapists don’t always need to be psychotherapists.
-However, if you do expect psychotherapy to be part of your treatment, you should also make sure that your therapist has advanced training and is licensed to practice in the state where you live.
+However, if you do expect psychotherapy to be part of your treatment, it’s important to make sure that your therapist has advanced training and is licensed to practice in the state where you live.